See Zagweb for days/times.

 CLAS 193.01, FYS: Spartacus: Fact or Fiction.
 How is the past reconstructed and what do we do with it?
 This course seeks to answer those questions by looking at one of the most famous figures from the world of ancient Greece and Rome: Spartacus.
 We’ll be looking at what we know about his life, how we know what we know (with particular attention to how different disciplines construct knowledge), and how his legacy has been understood and adapted in various modern media.
 Professor Oosterhuis.

 ECON 193, FYS: Global Economic Inequality.
 This course provides an introduction to the analysis of economic inequalities and the interplay between inequality and economic growth.
 It deals with three sets of core questions: 1) How does inequality vary across countries and evolve over the path of development?
 2) What are the theories that can explain the degree of economic inequalities and its dynamic?
 3) How do policies affect inequalities, and what types of policies can foster equitable growth?
-Carries a Global Studies designation.* Professor Herzog.
+Fulfills a Global Studies designation.* Professor Herzog.

 HIST 193, FYS: The 1960s.
 This section of the First-Year Seminar will discuss the political ideologies, social movements, and cultural revolutions that emerged in America after World War II—as reactions to the Cold War, social injustice, and changes in ideals—that have influenced our contemporary lives.
 While we will follow a historical narrative, “The 1960s” will use basic modes of inquiry and expression from a variety of disciplines, including music, literature, film, political science, and sociology.
 Professor Donnelly